pirogronian/LoveAudioTester/README.md

 Q: What's planned next?

-A: For version 0.6: listener info/control.
-For version 0.7: basic audio data info/control.
+A: Planned, but not quaranteed: for version 0.7: listener info/control.
+For version 0.8: basic audio data info/control.
 For 0.8 or maybe along with earlier one: basic graphical presentation of spatial sources parameters.
 Ultimately: possibly everything related to love.audio subsystem + some tweaks around love.filesystem and Slab for better usability.
 Detailed tasks order is unknown, though.